Governing policy: Performance Appraisal Policy

 - Near the end of the performance cycle, the employee is encouraged to complete an optional self-appraisal and submit it to their supervisor prior to the formal appraisal discussion.

 - The supervisor completes a draft of the performance appraisal form.
-Any input or edits recommended from third parties including the second-level manager should be made prior to sharing the form with the employee.
+Any input from third parties, including the second-level manager, should be made prior to sharing the draft with the employee.

 - The supervisor shares the performance appraisal form with the employee in advance of the appraisal discussion.